Special Purpose Machines

 - Ultrasonic cutters for cutting and edge sealing.

 - Floor mounting cutters.

 - Wide span machines for carpet cutting.

 - Stringers or yarn laying plotters for the manufacture of membrane sails.

 - Hypergrinder attachments for working with Hypalon on inflatable boats.

 Aeronaut manufactures a version of the Elektron which is designed to be mounted directly to an existing work bench or the floor.
 For more information on this, see the Floor Mounted Cutters menu.

 Floor mounted machines for carpet cutting.

-Sales people measure up jobs using low cost laser measuring devices and the floor plan is calculated and the patterns nested to get a price for the customer.
+Sales people measure up jobs using low cost laser measuring devices and decoration et design the floor plan is calculated and the patterns nested to get a price for the customer.
 When the order comes through it's just a matter of getting the roll of carpet off the rack, cutting it, and loading it onto the back of a truck.
 A nice example of automation!

 The next machine is also an extra wide-span carbon fibre gantry machine.
 Although it is a special purpose machine, it is actually almost main stream.
 The 10.5 metre wide gantry carries a specialised yarn laying head used to make string sails.
 These machines, commonly called stringers, are used to manufacture the membranes used on modern racing sails.
 Aeronaut dominates this market and has similar machines working in plants in Asia, Europe, Australia, USA, New Zealand and South Africa.